 - A Panel is a Container subclass, while a Frame is a Window subclass.

-- Frame is a desktop application that runs on its own.
+- The frame is a desktop application that runs on its own.

 - A component object that contains another component object is called a panel.